 However, if the owner has not personally participated in the wrongful conduct, then the owner will generally not be personally liable, as long as corporate issues and finances have been properly conducted.

-A business owner is not ordinarily liable for the day to day contractual liabilities of the limited liability entity, such as supplier costs, employee wages and the like.
+A business owner is not ordinarily liable for the day-to-day contractual liabilities of the limited liability entity, such as supplier costs, employee wages, and the like.
 However, to avoid such liability, the business owner must make clear that the owner is signing contracts related to such liabilities in his capacity as an officer or employee of the company.
 If the owner does not do so, there may be personal liability for the obligations.
 Significant creditors, such as banks, landlords, and even some suppliers, may require that the owner sign a personal guaranty before they will extend credit.
-Business owners should carefully review all agreements to make sure that they aren’t agreeing to personally guaranty the company’s debts unless they are absolutely required to do so.
+Business owners should carefully review all agreements to make sure that they aren’t agreeing to personally guarantee the company’s debts unless they are absolutely required to do so.

 “Piercing the Corporate Veil.”

 Even where the business owner would not otherwise have personal liability, there can still be a risk of personal liability if the owner has not acted to maintain a separation between the owner and the business.
 Under certain circumstances, creditors or other claimants can ask a court to “pierce the corporate veil,” which simply means disregarding the limited liability entity and allowing the claimant to collect directly from the individual owner.

 Steps that a business owner should take to avoid personal liability begin at the formation of the entity and continue throughout its life.
 In the beginning, the owner should provide capital to the business entity, in the form of an equity contribution that is large enough to allow the entity to carry on its business.
 Frequently business owners form entities and make either a nominal capital contribution or none at all.
 That is a serious mistake from the standpoint of avoiding personal liability.